 Like Aliya’s exclusive citizen of the world status, there are only a handful of people I know who can make a diverse room — in more ways than one — feel, laugh and move together, especially when the central theme of the conversation is ‘otherness.’
 Almost as much as I loved Aliya’s show, the audience on Sunday night at the Tarragon Theatre had my heart too.
 Especially this one man sitting in the second row whose heart-warming guffaws intoxicated with honesty, confidence and self-surety (much like Aliya’s fearless niece) boomed across the theatre long after everyone else’s polite laughter had died down.
 There were jokes I (and my fellow patrons) ended up laughing at a lot more because of this man’s contagious laugh.
 Partial credit to which I’ll happily give Aliya, who, in an interview with Kieran Eaton, stated that she wanted everyone to relate, regardless of “where they are from.”

-Branching off the same interview, Aliya challenges perceptions in a way that feels like you are on a date – being gentle and gradual – unlike some male approaches to intimacy she gets.
+Branching off the same interview, Aliya challenges perceptions in a way that feels like you are on a date – being gentle and gradual.
 Maybe it was serendipity that discount-loving Aliya’s tryst with comedy writing began with cashing in a Groupon.
 Maybe it was serendipity that I went for her show with heart.
 We’ve seen how it worked out for the former, but for the latter, time will tell.